mlavi/hugo/draft/shell-mastery.md

 # Documentation and Writings
 ## man Up

-Well, reading the man pages for bash was one important key step forward.
+Well, reading the man pages for bash was one important key step forward, but I needed a plane ride disconnected from the Internet to finally do it!

+### man and info
+Even this week, I learned more about man

 ## First was the command line, by Neal Stephenson